quantling/pyndl/paper/paper.md

 <!-- Differences to pyndl -->
 <!-- Problems of ndl and ndl2 -->
-However, the code of *ndl2* is only available upon request.
+However, the code of *ndl2* was only available upon request until end of the year 2022.
 One reason for this has been that it only runs on Linux and CRAN's guidelines make it difficult to publish single platform packages [@R_project].
 Another reason is the limited maintainability through low level C and C++ code next to high level R code.
 A severe limitation of *ndl* and *ndl2* is that both packages have difficulties with non-ASCII input, causing problems in the analysis of non-English text corpora due to special characters or non-Latin alphabets.
-An example would be the processing of Arabic or Slavic languages; even German umlauts are inconvenient to use in *ndl* and *ndl2*.
+An example would be the processing of Arabic or Slavic languages;
+even German umlauts are inconvenient to use in *ndl* and *ndl2*.
 Furthermore, in *ndl2*, it is impossible to conveniently access huge weight matrices due to a size limitation of arrays in the R programming language [@R_project].
 This limit does not allow for more than 46,340 word types in a word-type to word-type model, which is too small to capture the full lexicon in most languages.

 # Implementation and use in research